Ice Pack or Heating Pad?

 Swelling after an injury is largely due to the leakage of blood from ruptured capillaries.
 In pre-historic times that was good because swelling worked to immobilize the injured body part and prevent further damage.
 In modern times we know to protect the injured area and the swelling simply causes more pain.

 So which is best?
-Ice the injured area.
+NEITHER.
 If heat is applied, it increases tissue destruction and prolongs the healing process.
-Ice decreases the pain, restricts blood flow and reduces inflammation.
-The steps you should take are best summed up in a word, PRICE.
+Ice doesn't decrease the pain and it restricts healing blood flow.
+The steps previously were summed up in a word, PRICE.

 Protect yourself from further injury.